First Experimental Constraint on the Scalar Current in the $D^{0(+)}\to \bar K\ell^+\nu_{\ell}$ Transition

 which sums over all four signal channels and takes the correlations between different $q^2$ intervals and signal channels into consideration with the sum of statistical and systematic covariance matrices $C_{ij}=C_{ij}^{\rm stat}+C_{ij}^{\rm syst}$.
 Here, $\Delta\Gamma^{\rm msr}$ and $\Delta \Gamma^{\rm fit}$ are the measured and fitted decay rates, respectively.
 The forward-backward asymmetry part $\chi^2_{A_{\rm FB}}$ is defined similarly as

 where the correlations between different signal channels are ignored, since the only correlated uncertainty caused by the correction factors of $\ell^+$ is limited.

-Two different fits are performed with and without the scalar current contribution.
-The $c_S^\ell$ shown in Eq.~\ref{eq:helicity_amp} is fixed to zero in the fit without the scalar current, and is allowed to float in the fit with a scalar current.
-The corresponding fit projections are shown in Fig.~\ref{fig:combined_fit}, and the fitted parameters are summarized in Table~\ref{tab:fited_pars}.
-Based on the fit with a scalar current contribution included, no significant deviation from the SM is found in the positron channels.
-For the muon channels, $c^\mu_S$ is found to deviate from zero as shown in Fig.~\ref{fig:contour_muon}(a), especially in its imaginary part.
-The significance of the scalar current in the $c\to s\mu^+\nu_\mu$ transition is estimated by performing an alternative fit which includes the scalar current only for muon channels.
-The resultant fit quality $\chi^2/{\rm ndf}=133.0/140$ suggests a significance of 1.9$\sigma$, by making a comparison to the null hypothesis without a scalar current with $\chi^2/{\rm ndf}=138.5/142$.
+First, two different fits are performed with and without the scalar current contribution, with the $c_S^\ell$ shown in Eq.~\ref{eq:helicity_amp} allowed to float and fixed to zero, respectively.
+Corresponding fit projections are shown in Fig.~\ref{fig:combined_fit}, and the fitted parameters are summarized in Table~\ref{tab:fited_pars}.
+No significant deviation from the SM is found in the positron channels with the fitted $|c^e_S|$ consistent with zero.
+For the muon channels, $c^\mu_S$ is found to deviate from zero as shown in Fig.~\ref{fig:contour_muon}(a), especially on its imaginary part.

+Given the LFU may not hold for the scalar current with possible dependence on lepton mass, its coupling with muon could be significantly larger than that of the positron.
+Therefore, to estimate the significance of non-zero $c^\mu_S$ alone, the third fit is performed by floating $c^\mu_S$ and fixing $|c^e_S|=0$ as the alternative hypothesis, which yields $\chi^2/{\rm ndf}=135.9/140$.
+Compared to the null hypothesis without a scalar current with $\chi^2/{\rm ndf}=143.5/142$, the changes $\Delta\chi^2=7.6$ and $\Delta {\rm ndf}=2$ suggest a significance of 2.3$\sigma$ based on the Wilks' theorem.

 Further constraints on the right- and left-handed components of the scalar current are obtained by combining with the decay rates of $D_s^+\to\ell^+\nu_\ell$, which are sensitive to the pseudoscalar combination of Wilson coefficients $c^\ell_P=c^{\ell}_R-c^{\ell}_L$ as~\cite{Fajfer:2015ixa}